National Blue Ribbon School

 Experienced SCPS staff members lead many programs that provide quality care and enrichment for SCPS pre-kindergarten through fifth grade students.
 For those SCPS parents who have commitments prior to the beginning of the official school day, a Before School Care option is available from 6:30–7:50.
 After school, students can join the Extended Carpool group, from 2:45-4:00, or the After School Care program, from 2:45–6:00.
 For many of the school holidays, Holiday Care is provided.
 Also, throughout the summer, a biblically themed SCPS Summer Camp is conducted from 6:30 a.m.–6:00 p.m.
 We endeavor to come alongside the family to provide the extra care they need as best we are able throughout the school year.

-Click HERE to access the Before & After School Care weebly page with all the information you need.
+Click HERE to access the Before & After School Care weebly page with all the information and registration forms you need.

 After School Activity Program (ASAP)